-- 1. Each fund should disclose the following gearing metrics: - current and maximum permitted level of gearing - compliance with LTV and interest cover / debt yield ratios in current loan agreements - debt maturity dates - cost of debt
+- 1. Each fund should disclose the following gearing metrics: - a. current and maximum permitted level of gearing; - b. compliance with LTV and interest cover / debt yield ratios in current loan agreements; - c. debt maturity dates; and - d. cost of debt.

-- 1. Each fund should disclose details of:

-- variable and fixed rate loans

-- the counterparty,

-- interest rates (and where relevant, rate breakage costs),

-- · details of interest rate swaps including their value, rates and maturity dates

-• All financial instruments should be accounted for at fair value in accordance with the appropriate accounting standards adopted
+- 1. Each fund should disclose details of: - a. variable and fixed rate loans; - b. the counterparty; - c. interest rates (and where relevant, rate breakage costs); and - d. details of interest rate swaps including their value, rates and maturity dates. - 2.
+All financial instruments should be accounted for at fair value in accordance with the appropriate accounting standards adopted.